Partner and Head of Department

 Emily was rated in Chambers & Partners 2012 as a key individual whose 'forte lies in public work involving children.
 "She is phenomenally hard-working and goes that extra mile," say sources'.
 She is rated in Chambers & Partners 2013 as "very thorough, with very good client skills, and she will fight hard for her client's corner."

-She was also recently rated as one of the Top 50 Influential Women in Business by Cotswold Life and was shortlisted by Oxfordshire Business Awards in the category of Young Business Person of the Year 2013.
+She was rated one of the Top 50 Influential Women in Business by Cotswold Life and was shortlisted by Oxfordshire Business Awards in the category of Young Business Person of the Year 2013.
+She won Employer of the Year 2014 at the Venus Awards 2014.

 - Re SC (children) (placement order: order made in respect of part of sibling group) All ER (D) 271 (Nov)